-Tenosynovitis, an inflammation of the tenosynovium, can occur in any tendon wrapped in a synovial sheath (Fig. 3 C).
+Tenosynovitis, an inflammation of the tenosynovium, can occur in any tendon wrapped in a synovial sheath (Fig. 14-4, C).
 Inflammation of the synovium is often the result of injury or overuse that causes a roughening of the otherwise smooth tendon, hindering efficient movement through the sheath, creating friction and inflammation and impeding the restoration of synovial fluid.
 Tenosynovitis can also result from infection in the synovium, usually as a result of an injection, bite, or other injury that pierces the tendon or from complications of gonorrhea.
-These cases are often accompanied by rash and fever, and the client should be referred to their health care provider for medical treatment.
+These cases are often accompanied by rash and fever, and the client should be referred to his or her health care provider for medical treatment.
 Gout may also contribute to tenosynovitis, particularly in the lower extremities.
-If the client is at risk for gout, refer them to a health care provider for uric acid testing.
+If the client is at risk for gout, refer him or her to a health care provider for uric acid testing.
 In this case, massage is contraindicated in the acute stage.
 Refer to a pathology book for detailed suggestions for treating a client with gout.
 The treatment goal for tenosynovitis that is not infectious in origin is to reduce the adhesions between the tendon and synovial sheath, smooth the roughened surface of the tendon within the sheath, and encourage the restoration of synovial fluid.
 Again, transverse friction and lengthening the tendon are preferred techniques for these goals.
-Common areas of tenosynovitis include the abductor and extensor pollicis tendons (called DeQuervain's tenosynovitis), finger flexors (called trigger finger), and the tendons of the ankle dorsiflexors.
+Common areas of tenosynovitis include the abductor and extensor pollicis tendons

-Figure 14-3 A) Tendinitis is inflammation of the tendon.
+Figure 14-4 Tendinopathies.
+(A) Tendinitis is inflammation of the tendon due to tearing of tendon fibers.
 (B) Tendinosis is degeneration of collagen fibers.
-(C) Tenosynovitis is inflammation of the tenosynovium.
+(C) Tenosynovitis is inflammation of the tenosynovium due to increased friction or trauma.